analogdevicesinc/linux/docs/drivers/iio/adc/apollo/index.rst

 The device profiles can be generated with the profile generator tool that is part of the :adi:`ACE` Evaluation Software.
 Profile modifications can be done through :external+pyadi-jif:doc:`pyadi-jif <index>`.
+In particular, the a Python Jupyter Notebook at :git-pyadi-jif:`examples/triton/triton_vcu118.ipynb` guides you through the profile generation and modification, with sample files at the :git-pyadi-jif:`directory of the notebook <examples/triton>`.
 During runtime, some profile options are reconfigured, such as :ref:`apollo ffh`.

 With the device profile generated, compile into the kernel by adding it to the *firmware* folder and appending too the ``CONFIG_EXTRA_FIRMWARE`` kernel